ameyrk99/whatsapp-visualizer/README.md

 - No data is collected.
 - Everything over 12 users is displayed gray.
 - Uses bar graph for messages and word stats for more than 6 users to keep graphs clean.

+### Updates
+- 2018/01/03: Fixed the lowercase and uppercase word issue in most used words; Changed start page to include screenshots; Organized JS code.